TinyTinni/gimp_svg_mask/Readme.md

 The other mode, _embed_, saves everything in the svg file.

-- The first mode **not embed** requires ~30% less space than the second mode, but you have to keep all the files.
+- The first mode, **not embed**, requires ~30% less space than the second mode, but you have to keep all the files.
 The produces svg just links to the images.

-- The second mode **embed** requires more space, but everything is encoded in the svg file.
+- The second mode, **embed**, requires more space, but everything is encoded in the svg file.

 ## Space Consumption Comparison